prasannax1/starships/README.md

 The *Aviary* maintains an inventory of 30 *Hawk* class vessels in the upper shuttlebays of sections 7, 8 and 9.
 They are used as first response ship defence fighters, and as escort vessels for planetary missions.

-## Magpie Class
+## Raven Class

 ![Science Ship](images/science/main.png)

 [View 3d](https://github.com/prasannax1/starships/blob/master/stl/science.stl)

-Magpie Class Scientific Heavy Runabout
+Raven Class Scientific Heavy Runabout

 ### Stats